Can you inherit a housing association tenancy?

-Your right to succeed takes priority over anyone else's claim to inherit the tenancy.
+Your right to succeed takes priority over anyone else.

 This applies whatever type of housing association tenancy you have.

-You can inherit an assured tenancy if the tenant who died was your husband, wife, civil partner or cohabitee, as long as it was your home when they died.
+You can inherit an assured tenancy if the tenant who died was your husband, wife, civil partner or partner, as long as it was your home when they died.

-Relatives who may be able to inherit the tenancy are the tenant's:
+Relatives who could inherit the tenancy are the tenant's:

-Step-relations, half-relations and in-laws are usually included, but foster children aren't.
+Step relations, half relations and in laws are usually included, but foster children are not.